tflo/Nude-Again/readme.md

 ## What this addon does:

-Clicking the icon (button) on your char screen or entering “/nudist” in the console (or via macro) strips your char off of all items that would suffer from death (durability-wise).
+Clicking the Gnome button on your char frame or entering “/nudist” in the console (or via macro) strips your char off of all items that would suffer from death (durability-wise).

 Doing the same again re-equips you to exactly the same state you were at when you clicked the button first (or when you entered the command).
 This is the main point of this addon: It re-equips you to the state of when you clicked the button, completely independent of any Blizz equip sets or BtWLoadouts equip sets or such.